DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2024-02-26-oawsp-exam-review.md

 **About the Course Content**

 * Contains Course Content PDF of 150 Pages.

 * Detailed Information about each AWS Services that is used in the Labs.

 * Solution to the Lab Exercises.

 **Course Access**

 * Access to CloudbBreach Portal and Breaching AWS Lab Credentials are sent via email after enrollment.

 * Web Browser Based Access from Anywhere (Stable Internet Connection)

 **Breaching AWS Labs**

 * The Course showcases more than 40 AWS different resources/services including 20 cloud specific attack vectors and remediation.

 * The Breaching AWS labs simulate a fictional corporation “**TwoCapital**” hosting its infrastructure on the AWS environment.

 * Based on past cloud breaches the challenges have a variety degree of difficulty and solving them will lead to the total compromise of the target cloud environment.

 * The aim is to breach “**TwoCapital**” company and move laterally, exploit weak AWS configurations/policies and find a way to compromise the super secure Amazon Relational Database Service (RDS).

-* The Lab also contains all the Necessary Tools that are required to solve the Labs under **/Desktop/Tools/** Folder
+* The Lab also contains all the Necessary Tools that are required to solve the Labs under **/Desktop/Tools/** Folder.

 * There are around 27 Flags in the course, on completion you will receive the **Certificate Of Completion Breaching AWS**.

 <p align="center">